polard8/kernel/README.md

 # Folders

+ Stating with code and ending with data and binary images.

 ```
-  * base/      - Files to install into the virtual disk.
   * boot/      - Gramado boot loader.
   * kernel/    - The core kernel.
   * mods/      - Kernel modules.
   * userland/  - Init process and ring3 services.
-  * usernet/   - Documentation and network stuff.
+  * your/      - Your stuff.
 ```